1gabriella/the-interior-of-the-amygdala/README.md

 # The Interior of the Amygdala

 A Virtual Reality experience built in Unity, showcasing interactive environments, AI-driven chatbots, emotion detection, audio-reactive visuals, and a mini-map system.
-Versioned with Git and using Git Large File Storage (LFS) for large assets.

 ---